Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Disable autostart programs in Windows 10 with one program

-There are some autostart entries that cannot be easily deactivated using the steps mentioned above.
+There are some autostart entries that cannot be easily switched off using the steps mentioned above.

 In addition, some of these small startup programs hide in completely different places or disguise themselves as Windows services or background tasks (see above).